As Polkadot plummets by 50%, Gavin Wood decides to become a DJ

 Translation: Lyric, ChainCatcher

-- Ethereum co-founder Gavin Wood was interviewed by DL News as Polkadot faced a 50% drop.
+• Ethereum co-founder Gavin Wood was interviewed by DL News amid a 50% drop in Polkadot.

-- Gavin Wood talked about his other identity—being a DJ.
+• Gavin Wood discussed his other identity—being a DJ.

-Earlier this year, after students of Polkadot wrapped up a five-week developer bootcamp in Hong Kong, a party was held.
+Earlier this year, after a five-week developer boot camp in Hong Kong, the students of Polkadot celebrated with a party.
 At the graduation ceremony, members of the DeFi network saw a familiar face behind the DJ booth—Gavin Wood, co-founder of Polkadot and one of the architects of Ethereum.

-At 44 years old, Gavin Wood, who has played a key role in building the DeFi ecosystem for a decade, is rekindling his initial passion—music.
+At 44 years old, Gavin Wood is returning to his original passion—music—after playing a key role in building the DeFi ecosystem for a decade.
 Wood told DL News, "If you see any articles related to DJ Wasabi, that's me."

-The backdrop of his move is that Polkadot has been struggling to find a breakthrough.
+The backdrop to his move is that Polkadot has been struggling to find a breakthrough.

-According to staff, in 2023, Parity Technologies, the company building the Polkadot network, laid off nearly a third of its 385 employees due to funding shortages.
+According to employees, in 2023, Parity Technologies, the company building the Polkadot network, laid off nearly a third of its 385 employees due to funding shortages.
 Polkadot was once one of the top ten cryptocurrency projects by token value.
 This year, its DOT token has dropped by 50%, while ETH has risen by 5%, and competitor Cardano has fallen by 45%.
-In July, Polkadot faced further criticism, with detractors attacking its decision to spend $87 million in the first half of the year.
+In July, Polkadot faced more criticism, with detractors condemning its decision to spend $87 million in the first half of the year.
 Nearly half of that was spent on marketing campaigns, including $400,000 to create an animated Polkadot logo on the cryptocurrency website CoinMarketCap.
-Former core developer at Parity, Seun Lanlege, stated on X, "It's insane how much money Polkadot's treasury wasted on the wrong marketing."
+Former core developer Seun Lanlege stated on X, "It's insane that Polkadot's treasury wasted so much money on the wrong marketing."

 As Wood transitions to being a DJ, many in DeFi may wonder if he has stepped away from his daily work.
-Although Wood is the chief designer at Parity, he denied such concerns and downplayed his role in the project.
+Although Wood is the chief designer at Parity, he downplayed concerns and minimized his role in the project.
 He said, "My position is much lower."

 "I am a Scientist"

 During the Web3 Summit in August, Wood was interviewed by DL News at Funkhaus in Berlin.
 Here, Wood shared his views on blockchain design and technology.
 "I want to experiment.
-I am a researcher, a scientist, a scholar; curiosity is my main driving force here," he said.
-"The biggest problem for Polkadot is that Ethereum has stagnated to some extent."
-In fact, Wood is adept at pursuing unusual ventures.
+I am a researcher, a scientist, and a scholar; curiosity is my main driving force here."
+He said, "The biggest problem for Polkadot is that Ethereum has stagnated to some extent."
+In fact, Wood is adept at pursuing unusual adventures.
 He is preparing to launch a "personality" system later this year that will tattoo machine-generated QR-like patterns onto people's bodies.

 Wood's career began at the intersection of computer science and music.

-In 2005, Wood completed a five-year PhD program at the University of York, studying how computers listen to music.
-He also created visual representations of the music that machines heard.
+In 2005, Wood completed a five-year PhD program at the University of York, researching how computers listen to music.
+He also created visual representations of the music heard by machines.
 His thesis demonstrated what Dave Brubeck's classic jazz piece "Take Five" would look like from a computer's perspective.

 Wood has also been involved in tech projects.
 He worked as a researcher at Microsoft and taught geometry at a Catholic school in Italy.
 He sold lighting systems to nightclubs and bars in London and then attempted to launch a Microsoft Word plugin to automate tedious tasks for lawyers.
 Soon after, he met Vitalik Buterin, Jeffrey Wilcke, and Charles Hoskinson, who were developing Ethereum.
-For Wood, Ethereum was essentially a weekend project he worked on in early 2010 while developing the Word plugin.
+For Wood, Ethereum was essentially a weekend project he worked on while developing the Word plugin in early 2010.

 Inventing Ethereum

-In 2016, Wood went independent and co-founded Polkadot with Robert Habermeier and Peter Czaban.
+In 2016, Wood went independent, co-founding Polkadot with Robert Habermeier and Peter Czaban.
 The idea was to create a more efficient and affordable network to support dApps and smart contracts.
 "The biggest problem for Polkadot is that Ethereum has stagnated to some extent," he said.
 "I want to continue to evolve."
 The project raised $144 million through an initial coin offering in 2017—a form of cryptocurrency crowdfunding where people invest real money in exchange for the network's native tokens.
 It officially began producing blocks in 2020.
-During the 2021 boom, its total value surged to $54 billion, with DOT becoming one of the top ten cryptocurrencies.
+During the 2021 boom, its total value soared to $54 billion, with DOT becoming one of the top ten cryptocurrencies.

 Improving "Cumbersome" Cross-Chain